 based in: Los Angeles, CA

-Today, the queen of futuristic pop and quarantine creativity - of course, Charli XCX - released "how i'm feeling now", an album conceived, written, and recorded entirely at the artist's home in Los Angeles.
-This fourth (home) studio of an album of UK-born singer Charlotte Emma Aitchison, is more than just the brainchild of a cutting-edge artist.
+Today, the queen of futuristic pop and quarantine creativity - of course, Charli XCX - released "how I'm feeling now", an album conceived, written, and recorded entirely at the artist's home in Los Angeles.
+This fourth (home) studio of an album by UK-born singer Charlotte Emma Aitchison, is more than just the brainchild of a cutting-edge artist.
 It also captures the zeitgeist of unstoppable artistic expression in times of COVID-19.